mosaicml/examples/examples/llm/inference/README.md

 ...
 ##################################################################
-MosaicML is an ML training efficiency starup that is known for its efficient and efficient strategies.
+MosaicML is an ML training efficiency startup that is known for its efficient and efficient strategies.

 ...
 ##################################################################